imggion/Teus/README.md

 [![Rust Teus CI](https://github.com/imggion/Teus/actions/workflows/rust.yml/badge.svg)](https://github.com/imggion/Teus/actions/workflows/rust.yml)

+## ⚠️ Important Disclaimer

+**This software is currently under active development and is NOT ready for production use.**

+Please be aware that:
+- The codebase is subject to frequent changes and breaking updates
+- Features may be incomplete or unstable
+- Database schemas and APIs may change without notice
+- Security features may not be fully implemented or tested
+- No guarantees are provided regarding data integrity or system stability
+- Refactoring needed

 Teus is a lightweight system monitoring service written in Rust that collects and exposes system metrics through a REST API.

 ## Features